zer2/fantasy-basketball-optimizer/about/turnovers.md

 One may note that the analysis of the previous section assumed that when a team had a counting statistic advantage, that advantage was uniform across the counting statistics.
 But what if a team was particularly bad at turnovers- in other words, if their manager had already punted the category?
 It stands to reason that in that case, turnovers would be less important on the margins than other categories.

 Of course, this argument applies equally well to all categories.
 Once you have decided to punt a category, that category becomes less important to invest in.
 And punting a specific category cannot be a universally good idea, because that would defeat the idea of punting in the first place.
-But perhaps there is an argument that against a field of opponents who are not punting anything, punting turnovers is a uniquely good strategy.
+But as argument three proposed, perhaps there is a reason to believe that against a field of opponents who are not punting anything, punting turnovers is a uniquely good strategy.

 There is one potential mechanism for this- punting turnovers improving your performance in the other eight categories more than punting other categories would improve their respective other eights.